shapeshed/jekyll.shapeshed.com/_posts/2007-11-16-managing_a_site_upgrade.md

 ---
 layout: post
 title: Managing a site upgrade
-excerpt: Upgrading a site can be a nerve-wracking process.
+description: Upgrading a site can be a nerve-wracking process.
 But it doesn't have to be.
 Here are some tips to make the whole process easier.
 categories: [Apache, Opinion]
 ---
 ## Backups